olofsen/JAGS.jl/README.md

-JAGS: A Julia interface to JAGS
+JAGS.jl: A Julia interface to JAGS

 The package provides a shared library as an interface between Julia and JAGS, just like "rjags".
 The script "lib/make.sh" should be run